ahoymarcus/nextjs-myjs-tech-blog/articles/advanced-message-queuing-protocol-2022-03-17.md

 1. ##### Introduction
 2. ##### The Broker Architecture
 3. ##### The Model in Brief
-4. #####
-The Broker Architecture
-The Model in Brief
     Exchanges and Exchanges Types
-    Default exchange
-    Direct Exchange
-    Fanout Exchange
-    Topic Exchange
     Queues
+4. #####
 2. ##### Further Reading
 3. ##### References